ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

 1. Integrate Kotlin to your Java project with these steps:

-   - Add the Kotlin gradle plugin to the Module level `build.gradle`
+   - Add the Kotlin Gradle plug-in to the Module level `build.gradle`

       ```javascript
       dependencies {